obsquidian/everything/transcripts-canceling.md

 I've given you enough context now for you to understand what I'm about to show you, which is what I saw on my timeline every day for nearly a month.
 All these tweets are from the aftermath of my uploading Opulence two months ago, when the Buck Angel scandal first broke.
 And someone better hold my hand now because this gets ugly.

-    “Hey, if any of you still support ContraPoints after her bigging up and collaborating with notable TERF favorite and truscum, Buck Angel, you're no friend to gender nonconforming, non-passing and non-binary trans people.
+> “Hey, if any of you still support ContraPoints after her bigging up and collaborating with notable TERF favorite and truscum, Buck Angel, you're no friend to gender nonconforming, non-passing and non-binary trans people.
 Fuck her and fuck her fucking grift.
 I am absolutely furious right now.”

-    “Weird how I'm 30 and trans and managed not to be a truscum.
+> “Weird how I'm 30 and trans and managed not to be a truscum.
 Maybe I'm just some kind of anomaly, or maybe ContraPoints is a conniving rat-fucking kapo who could do with a fully wound backhand to the mouth.”

-    “Since I'm out of Twitter jail for now, I just want to say fuck ContraPoints, her sycophantic stans and all her BreadTube chums who closed ranks to protect her after she throws the rest of the trans community under the bus for profit.”
+> “Since I'm out of Twitter jail for now, I just want to say fuck ContraPoints, her sycophantic stans and all her BreadTube chums who closed ranks to protect her after she throws the rest of the trans community under the bus for profit.”

-    “Natalie Wynn is a fucking grifter.”
+> “Natalie Wynn is a fucking grifter.”

-    "ContraPoints videos are now just style over substance so that explains why she took to TERF ideology so well.”
+> "ContraPoints videos are now just style over substance so that explains why she took to TERF ideology so well.”

-    “ContraPoints working with truscum now definitively proves that pretty much everyone defending ContraPoints just hates NBs and are also truscum, legit gonna start on following peeps that continue to follow ContraPoints at this point.
+> “ContraPoints working with truscum now definitively proves that pretty much everyone defending ContraPoints just hates NBs and are also truscum, legit gonna start on following peeps that continue to follow ContraPoints at this point.
 Do note my wording of pretty much everyone.
 I know there are some that were probably blindsided by this somehow.
 So long as you know that ContraPoints is truscum, you're safe and cool.”

-    “Eat shit, Natalie.
+> “Eat shit, Natalie.
 For someone who used to identify as gender-queer, we expected more from you.
 But I guess when your heads this far up your own ass, it's hard to consider others.”

-    “ContraPoints, more like disappoints.”
+> “ContraPoints, more like disappoints.”

 Oh, that's a good one.
 If you're gonna drag me, at least be funny.

-    “Fuck Buck Angel, fuck ContraPoints, fuck any real transsexual.”
+> “Fuck Buck Angel, fuck ContraPoints, fuck any real transsexual.”

-    “Fuck your grift.”
+> “Fuck your grift.”

-    “Here's what #ContraPoints stans don't understand.
+> “Here's what #ContraPoints stans don't understand.
 If Natalie refuses to accept that she has an apology to make and continues profiting from it, it will become our responsibility to work on de-platforming her, just like every other racist, sexist, bigoted content creator.”

-    “No one has actually suggested or attempted to actually cancel her, but the longer this goes on without an apology and commitment to be better, the stronger the case becomes for actively working to de-platform her.”
+> “No one has actually suggested or attempted to actually cancel her, but the longer this goes on without an apology and commitment to be better, the stronger the case becomes for actively working to de-platform her.”

 So in other words, “No one has suggested we cancel her, but we should cancel her” ...Great.

-    “Can everyone finally agree that ContraPoints belongs directly inside a garbage can.”
+> “Can everyone finally agree that ContraPoints belongs directly inside a garbage can.”

 Here I am, sweetie.

-    “ContraPoints collaborating with Angel Buck…”
+> “ContraPoints collaborating with Angel Buck…”

 ‘Angel Buck’.
 Thanks for letting us all know that you had no idea who he even was until Twitter notified you what to be outraged about.

-    “ContraPoints collaborating with Angel Buck, a transmedicalist who once outed a trans person to try and destroy them, and supporting him because he looks and sounds like a proper man isn't a small itty bitty, tipsy topsy fucking mistake.
+> “ContraPoints collaborating with Angel Buck, a transmedicalist who once outed a trans person to try and destroy them, and supporting him because he looks and sounds like a proper man isn't a small itty bitty, tipsy topsy fucking mistake.
 This is a huge deal.”

-    “ContraPoints could be literally collaborated with Hitler..."
+> “ContraPoints could be literally collaborated with Hitler..."

 Ding! ding!
 We have a Hitler comparison!

-    “...could be literally collaborating with Hitler today and y'all would be like ‘oh well, she's just a little flawed, you know?’
+> “...could be literally collaborating with Hitler today and y'all would be like ‘oh well, she's just a little flawed, you know?’
 Fuck off.”

-    “Can Natalie Wynn stop being a coward and commit to being a trans-med, it's really tiring to watch this happen every week.”
+> “Can Natalie Wynn stop being a coward and commit to being a trans-med, it's really tiring to watch this happen every week.”

-     “Natalie Wynn is a spoiled brat who refuses to take accountability.”
+> “Natalie Wynn is a spoiled brat who refuses to take accountability.”

-    “Anyone who supports Natalie Wynn does not support non-binary people.”
+> “Anyone who supports Natalie Wynn does not support non-binary people.”

-    “Natalie Wynn is such a terrible person, my god.”
+> “Natalie Wynn is such a terrible person, my god.”

-    “Every cis and not non-binary person who thought Natalie Wynn wasn't trans-med now owes me and every non-binary person $50.”
+> “Every cis and not non-binary person who thought Natalie Wynn wasn't trans-med now owes me and every non-binary person $50.”

-    “Joe Biden has a better position on the validity of non-binary gender than ContraPoints.”
+> “Joe Biden has a better position on the validity of non-binary gender than ContraPoints.”

-    “My opinion is that ContraPoints really sucks a lot and I don't like her.”
+> “My opinion is that ContraPoints really sucks a lot and I don't like her.”

-    “I hate ContraPoints so goddamn much, it's unbelievable.”
+> “I hate ContraPoints so goddamn much, it's unbelievable.”

-    “Buck Angel is a TERF apologizer, boot licker and truscum.
+> “Buck Angel is a TERF apologizer, boot licker and truscum.
 Any association with him must be seen as hostile to the trans community as a whole, let alone denial of non-binary existence.
 That's the line in the sand, folks where do you stand?”

-    “And here we fucking are dude.
+> “And here we fucking are dude.
 Buck-fucking-Angel on ContraPoints.
 Eat my entire ass!”

 Wait… what!? 😂

-    “Issues that arose with Buck Angel being in Contra's new video: - Her video on terfs makes no sense now. - Her video on transtrenders makes no sense now…”
+> “Issues that arose with Buck Angel being in Contra's new video: - Her video on terfs makes no sense now. - Her video on transtrenders makes no sense now…”

 You know, if your interpretation of why I cast Buck Angel totally contradicts the videos I spent hundreds of hours making, do you think maybe your interpretation could be wrong?
 Apparently not.

-    “...- Her apology is completely void- sends a message that she hates non-binary people. - She is reckless with her content.
+> “...- Her apology is completely void- sends a message that she hates non-binary people. - She is reckless with her content.
 Positives that arose from Buck Angel being in Contra's new video:- she has $400,000 this month from Patreon…”

 $400,000?!
 This number is completely made-up.
 It is exponentially wrong!

-    “Hot take: ContraPoints is the leftist PewDiePie.
+> “Hot take: ContraPoints is the leftist PewDiePie.
 Personally, I like to characterize her as the Blaire White Wolf in leftist sheep's clothing.”

-    “Reminder that ContraPoints is a piece of sh*t who still has not apologized for platforming truscum and is actively taking their side.”
+> “Reminder that ContraPoints is a piece of sh*t who still has not apologized for platforming truscum and is actively taking their side.”

-    “Anyway, if you still support ContraPoints, get the hell away from me!”
+> “Anyway, if you still support ContraPoints, get the hell away from me!”

-    “Pee pee, poo poo, I'm ContraPoints and I can't stop being a transmedicalist and sh*tting myself in public bwuh."
+> “Pee pee, poo poo, I'm ContraPoints and I can't stop being a transmedicalist and sh*tting myself in public bwuh."

 …Valid criticisms of marginalized people 🥴...

-    “Fuck ContraPoints, fuck truscum.”
+> “Fuck ContraPoints, fuck truscum.”

-    “ContraPoints is a truscum.
+> “ContraPoints is a truscum.
 ContraPoints is a truscum.
 ContraPoints is a truscum.
 ContraPoints is a truscum.
 ContraPoints is a truscum…”

 You know, when you repeat the same fucking sentence over and over again, it doesn't actually get more persuasive.
 In fact, it might get less persuasive, because true things usually only have to be said once.

-    ‘If you still support ContraPoints, unfollow me immediately and never interact with me again.”
+> ‘If you still support ContraPoints, unfollow me immediately and never interact with me again.”

-    “In conclusion, fuck Natalie Wynn and fuck everything she has to say.”
+> “In conclusion, fuck Natalie Wynn and fuck everything she has to say.”

-VI
+#### VI

 So that was just a sample of hundreds and hundreds of tweets.
 And all of this, let me remind you, is over a 10-second voice-over clip in a 48 minute video about a completely unrelated topic.
 I mean, How do you work, how do you create, when a decision so trivial can become the main event for weeks of your life?

 And the tweets are just the beginning.
 After that there's the Reddit threads and the YouTube comments AND the Facebook discourse AND the medium posts, and the Newsweek article.

 Opulence is a video me and Theryn spent hundreds of hours carefully piecing together.
 I think it's my best video.
 And to have the response to it completely overwhelmed by one minor casting decision is heartbreaking and infuriating to me.
 And it's left me with much less energy to create new things.
-But here's the thing, people on Twitter saying mean things about me is not the worst of it—not even close.
+But here's the thing, people on Twitter saying mean things about me is not the worst of it — not even close.

 I mean, I'm a politically opinionated trans woman who publicly transitioned while making anti-fascist content on a notoriously right-wing platform.
 Sweaty, I am so used to reading mean things about myself online, most of you probably can't even begin to imagine how used to it I am.
-And the way you psychologically survive in that situation is you block the people andplatforms who are harassing you, and you pay it no mind.
+And the way you psychologically survive in that situation is you block the people and platforms who are harassing you, and you pay it no mind.

 But there's some things you can't block.
 And a big one is that you can't block people from going after your friends and colleagues.
 And that is exactly what people did to me at the height of the Buck Angel incident.